EvanMisshula/misshula.org/content/pages/bio.md

 # Academic

-I the data scientist for the [Misdemeanor Justice Project](http://MisdemeanorJustice.org).
-I am an adjucnt lecturer in the department of Math and Computer Science at CUNY John Jay where during Spring 2017, I will teach Programming Languages for Computer Science Majors.
+I am currently the data scientist for the [Misdemeanor Justice Project](http://MisdemeanorJustice.org).
+The Misdemeanor Justice Project seeks to understand the criminal justice response to low-level offenses, from arrest to disposition.
+I am also an adjucnt lecturer in the department of Math and Computer Science at CUNY John Jay where during Spring 2017, I will teach Programming Languages for Computer Science Majors.
 I will also be teaching data mananagement and descriptive statistics to NYPD Captains in John Jay's new NYPD Executive MA Program in Criminal Justice.
 I am a PhD student in [Criminal Justice](http://gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Criminal-Justice) at the [CUNY Graduate Center](http://gc.cuny.edu/Home).
+I have won fellowships from the CUNY Graduate Center, the University of Chicago and the University of Illinois at Urbana-Champaigne.

 # Advocacy and charitable work